csbrasnett/martini_vis/README.md

 Scripts to aid the visualisation of coarse-grained Martini trajectories.

-Martini_vis uses [vermouth](https://github.com/marrink-lab/vermouth-martinize) to stably
-rewrite your input topology files as ones that can be used for visualisation in VMD.
+Martini_vis uses [vermouth](https://github.com/marrink-lab/vermouth-martinize) to stably rewrite your input topology files as ones that can be used for visualisation in VMD.

-This builds on previous work that produced the `cg_bonds-v5.tcl` script, which reads Martini topology information into VMD.
+Previously, `cg_bonds-vX.tcl` was able to read in Martini system topology information and draw it directly in VMD.
-`cg_bonds-v5.tcl` can't handle several interaction types that modern Martini models make extensive use of, like virtual sites.
+However, many Martini models now make extensive use of interaction types like virtual sites, which can't be handled by the topology reading capabilities of this script directly.
 Martini_vis handles these and more by rewriting virtual sites as bonded atoms for visualisation purposes.

 Thanks to [Jan Stevens](https://github.com/jan-stevens) for `vis.vmd`